Florida Elderly Exploitation Act: What You Should Know

 The Florida elder exploitation statute was enacted on October 1, 2014.
 Florida Statute 825.103 is entitled “Exploitation of an elderly person or disabled adult” (the “Statute”).
 In Financial Industry Regulatory Authority (“FINRA”) arbitration, the statute is often applicable, as evidenced by the FINRA award on March 18, 2016 for the estate of Roy M. Speer.

 The portion of the Statute that applies in FINRA arbitration and other securities litigation states that abuse of an elderly person or disabled adult is any intentional act that could reasonably be expected to result in physical or psychological injury to an elderly adult.
 The statutes even extends abuse to any person who encourages another to commit an act that results or could reasonably be expected to result in physical or psychological injury to an elderly person.

 Applying that definition, it is incredibly plausible investment advisors, investment firms and broker-dealers frequently violate the Statute.

 FINRA and the Securities Exchange Commission (the “SEC”) have issued numerous reports and regulatory notices to educate the securities industry and bring the issues of elder abuse and exploitation to the forefront.
-A diminished capacity, over-reliance and narrower investment objectives all leave senior investors in a more vulnerable state.
+A diminished capacity, over-reliance, and narrower investment objectives all leave senior investors in a more vulnerable position.
 In fact, FINRA has a website devoted to senior investors where it posts its most recent reports, guidance and other helpful material to help curb the issue.

 Common issues among senior investors are overconcentration in a particular security or industry; frequent, unauthorized trading with no real purpose; and investing in unsuitable securities given the senior investor’s age and investment objectives.